mikemaccana/solana-cookbook/docs/references/token.md

 ## How to create a new Token

 Creating tokens is done by creating what is called a "mint account".
-This mint account is later used to mint tokens to a token account and create the initial supply.
+This mint account is later used to mint tokens to a user's token account and create the initial supply.

 <SolanaCodeGroup>